vendu/vaaja/usr/games/COMBAT.md

 Close combat ranks are based on karate belts.
 Combat proceeds as follows.

+If the player chooses close combat

-- the dice are rolled for the attacker's hit
+- the dice are rolled for the hit
   - HIT = STRENGTH + ATTACK
 - the success die is rolled for the attacker
 - the reflex dice are rolled for the defender
   - success indicates the attacker misses

+If the player chooses element combat

+- the dice are rolled for the hit
+  - D8 for a weak hit
+  - 3+D8 for an equal hit
+  - 6+D8 for a strong hit
+- the cycle is continued until one element is out of hitpoints or flees

 ## White Belt